Employers from all types of business can use the Saskatchewan Immigrant Nominee Program (SINP), to recruit foreign workers.

 - If an immigration consultant is providing immigration services to a foreign worker and recruiting services to you as an employer, the consultant must be licensed as a recruiter and a consultant.
 In this situation, they must obtain written consent from the employer and the worker.
 The consultant must also enter separate contracts with the worker and employer, identifying all services and associated fees.

-Only use Licensed Recruiters or Licensed Immigration Consultants.
+Only use Licensed Immigration Consultants or Licensed Foreign Worker Recruiters.
 Otherwise, you may:

 - Incur penalties; or

-The list Suspended Licensees identifies all the individuals who have been suspended under the FWRISA from providing immigration consulting and/or recruitment services.
+All individuals who have been suspended under the FWRISA from providing immigration consulting and/or recruitment services are listed in the Suspended Licenses list.

-If your recruiter or immigration consultant isn’t listed, contact the Program Integrity and Legislation Unit by phone at 306-787-0006 or by email at email@example.com.
+If your recruiter or immigration consultant is not listed, contact the Program Integrity and Legislation Unit by phone at 306-787-0006 or by email at firstname.lastname@example.org.

 Interviewing and Selecting International Applicants

-There are several resources to help you prepare to interview your international worker.
-The Employer’s Roadmap to Hiring and Retaining Internationally Trained Workers outlines the process of assessment and selection.
+There are several resources to help you prepare to interview your international worker:

 Assessing English Language Skills